 We also tried to preserve some of the Hof Brau spirit.
 After all, the Hof Brau was originally conceived as a place where a person could get a hearty meal and a beer at lunch for a reasonable price.

-Inspired by the beer culture in Belgium, a hearty palate and the diverse community in Oakland.
-Luka’s opened it doors in late 2004.
+Oakland’s official clubhouse since 2004, Luka’s features authentic California cuisine, carefully crafted cocktails, local beers on tap and Oakland’s hottest dance floor.
 Luka’s Taproom & Lounge is named after the owner’s late dog Luka.
-Luka was a stray dog from West Oakland and looked like a little black fox.
+Luka was a stray dog from Oakland and looked like a little black fox.
 Her portrait is on the high ceilings in the bar area.